lindenb/jvarkit/docs/VcfPeekAf.md

       Default: false
     -o, --out
       Output file.
 Optional .
 Default: stdout
+    --peek-id
+      Peek database variant ID if it is missing in the processed VCF.
+      Default: false
     -P, --peek-info
       Name of INFO tag in the vcf database to extract the AF value for exractor .'Custom'